 Indicators of Caution

 Communication of an on-track incident has advanced since the days when a lone yellow flag would signify the change in track condition to drivers.
-Today, Verizon IndyCar Series competitors have multiple indicators of caution communicating the continually changing track condition during a race.
+Today, NTT IndyCar Series competitors have multiple indicators of caution communicating the continually changing track condition during a race.

 Radio Communication: As soon as a caution occurs, race control radios the change in track condition to team members and sanctioning body personnel.
 Immediately, a team’s spotter on top of the grandstand or race strategist on the pit box relays the information to the driver via two-way radio.